 Many major home insurance companies are working with customers facing financial strain due to lost income during the coronavirus pandemic.
-Only a few companies haven’t responded to the coronavirus situation officially.
-But even these companies may be required to extend payment dates in states that are mandating longer insurance grace periods.
+Many companies are even required to extend payment dates in states that are mandating longer home insurance grace periods.

 We’ll update this page as new details emerge in the world’s response to COVID-19.